 While lemongrass grows best in tropical to moderate climate zones, you can also grow it in colder, northern climate zones.

 If you live in a cold climate region, we’ll give you detailed tips (below) to show you how.

 As its name implies, lemongrass has the growth habit of a giant grass.
 In fact, its growth habit looks a lot like pampas grass, which would be our least favorite plant on earth, if not for poison ivy.

-Unfortunately, like pampas grass, lemongrass also has really sharp leaf blades that can impart quite a paper cut if you slide your hand along their edges.
-Keep this in mind if you have young children or pets that might go bounding into the plant in your garden.
+Unfortunately, like pampas grass, lemongrass also has really sharp leaf blades that can cause quite a paper cut if you slide your hand along their edges.
+Keep this in mind if you have young children or pets that might go bounding about in your garden.

 How big are lemongrass plants at maturity and what do they look like?

 By late summer, lemon grass plants growing under ideal conditions (good soil, full sun, adequate water) can reach 5-6′ tall x 5′ wide.
 If you’re planting lemongrass in close proximity, space them at least 5′ apart.

 As mentioned, lemongrass looks like an attractive tall grass, similar to pampas grass.
 As such, it can be a very attractive plant in an edible landscape.

 Make sure you have a full sun spot and the space required to grow lemongrass.